Course Descriptions

 ME 765.W01: Health Communication Research

-Restricted to Health Communication Graduate Certificate Students
+Restricted to Health Communication Graduate Certificate and Health Communication Specialization Students

 Reviews a diverse range of research methods used by scholars, organizations, and companies working in the area of health communication.
 The course looks at traditional research methods such as surveys, interviews, focus groups, and ethnography, community-based methods such as participatory research and community assessment, and the impact of big data on health communication research.
 Students complete a literature review on a topic of their choice by the end of the semester.